Reinvent digital

 Professor Brent Mittelstadt is Director of Research at the Oxford Internet Institute, University of Oxford where he co-leads the Governance of Emerging Technologies (GET) research program, working across ethics, law and emerging information technologies.
 His prior work has addressed the ethics of algorithms, AI, and Big Data; fairness, accountability, and transparency in machine learning; data protection and non-discrimination law; group privacy; ethical auditing of automated systems; and digital epidemiology and public health ethics.

-As a Visiting Professor at ENS, he will analyze the effectiveness of technical and organisational accountability tools for trustworthy AI as well as the feasibility of future professional liability regimes for developers.
-He is hosted by Professor Philipp Hacker of the Chair for Law and Ethics of the Digital Society.
+As a Visiting Professor at ENS, he analyzed the effectiveness of technical and organisational accountability tools for trustworthy AI as well as the feasibility of future professional liability regimes for developers.
+He was hosted by Professor Philipp Hacker at the Chair for Law and Ethics of the Digital Society.

 Prof. Stefan Eich